cabuelow/shark-conservation-multiple-outcomes/README.md

 ### Modelling multiple goals for reef shark conservation

-This repository contains code estimate the effect of management on reef shark abundance globally and predict outcomes under counterfactual scenarios.
+This repository contains code to estimate the causal effect of management on reef shark abundance globally and predict outcomes under counterfactual scenarios.

 #### Scripts